Monday, 20 February 2023

 An SS General is escorted to his Tatra T97 staff car.
 Note that an additional headlamp has been fitted to the bonnet.

-A Tatra T87 on an inpection tour.
+A Tatra T87 on an inspection tour.

 A Luftwaffe driver beside a very early Tatra T77.
 Note the addition of a central spotlight.